Harshgup16/mothers_day/README.md

 - **About Page**: Information about the project's purpose
 - **3D Experience**: Interactive visualization of motherhood memories
 - **Category Pages**: Filtered views of articles by topic

+## 💖 Tribute

+> **"She is strength, she is grace, she is home."**
+> This website is our small way of saying *thank you* to the mothers who taught us love, resilience, and warmth.